 Do not overload or overpower them.
 Proper use is the responsibility of the owner/builder.

-The most popular version of Tango, built from 6 sheets of marine plywood and designed for
+Built from 6 sheets of marine plywood and designed for motors up to 10hp,

-motors up to 10hp.
-It can carry three passengers and can be set up for tiller or remote steering.
+the Tango 14 can carry three passengers and be set up for tiller or remote steering.

-The largest Tango, built from 7 sheets of marine plywood and designed for 15 to 20hp motors.
+The largest and most popular Tango.
+Built from 7 sheets of marine plywood and designed for a

 Plans and Specs for the Tango 12, click here

-Plans and Specs for the Tango 15, click here
+Plans and Specs for the Tango SUP, click here